OpenBlatam/TruthGPT-chatGPT/TruthGPT-TrueGPT2/With-Framework/README.md

 ## Basically

-If we see the AI as a leetcode - codefocers poblems is just will be
+If we see the AI as a leetcode - codeforces problems is just will be

 input -> [] -> [fx] -> [tensor]->[multilayer]-[autotrain]-[]-output

-A input looking =for moving in loop so many times for learn "store and looking the head of the curve" for that output
+An input looking =for moving in loop so many times for learn "store and looking the head of the curve" for that output

 ### Introduction